apache/fury/docs/guide/scala_guide.md

 # Performance
-Scala collections and generics doesn't follow java collection framework, and is not fully integrated with Fury JIT, the execution will invoke JDK serialization API with fury `ObjectStream` implementation for scala collections, the performance won't be as good as java collections.
+Scala collections and generics doesn't follow java collection framework, and is not fully integrated with Fury JIT, the execution will invoke JDK serialization API with fury `ObjectStream` implementation for scala collections, the performance won't be as good as fury collections serialization for java.
 In future we may provide jit support for scala collections to get better performance, see https://github.com/alipay/fury/issues/682.

-`case` object are support by fury jit well, the performance will be very good.
+`case` object are supported by fury jit well, the performance is as good as fury java.